Notice of Privacy Practices

 Your Rights Regarding Your PHI

 You have the following rights with respect to your Protected Health Information.
-To exercise any of these rights, please submit a written request to our Privacy Officer using the contact information provided at the end of this Notice.
+To exercise any of these rights, submit a written request to the GetPepWell Privacy Officer using the contact information at the end of this Notice.

 Right to Access

-You have the right to inspect and obtain a copy of your PHI that is maintained in our designated record set.
+You have the right to inspect and obtain a copy of your PHI maintained in our designated record set.
 This includes medical records, billing records, and other records used to make decisions about your care.
 We will provide your records in the format you request if it is readily producible, or in a mutually agreed-upon alternative format.
 We may charge a reasonable, cost-based fee for copies.
-We will respond to your request within 30 days.
+We respond to access requests within 30 days.

 Right to Amend

 You have the right to request that we amend your PHI if you believe it is inaccurate or incomplete.
-We may deny your request under certain circumstances, such as if the information was not created by us, is not part of the record set, or is already accurate and complete.
-If we deny your request, we will provide you with a written explanation.
+We may deny your request in limited circumstances, including where the information was not created by us, is not part of the designated record set, or is accurate and complete.
+If we deny your request, we will provide you with a written explanation and your right to submit a statement of disagreement.

 Right to an Accounting of Disclosures

 You have the right to request a list (accounting) of certain disclosures of your PHI that we have made.
-This accounting will not include disclosures made for treatment, payment, or healthcare operations, or disclosures you authorized in writing.
-The first accounting within a 12-month period will be provided free of charge.
-Additional requests within the same period may be subject to a reasonable fee.
+This accounting will not include disclosures made for treatment, payment, or healthcare operations, disclosures made pursuant to your written authorization, or other categories excluded by HIPAA.
+The first accounting within a 12-month period is provided free of charge; additional requests within the same period may be subject to a reasonable, cost-based fee.

 Right to Request Restrictions

 You have the right to request restrictions on certain uses and disclosures of your PHI.
-For example, you may ask that we not use or disclose your PHI for treatment, payment, or healthcare operations purposes.
-We are not required to agree to your requested restriction, except where the disclosure is to a health plan for payment or healthcare operations purposes and the PHI pertains solely to a healthcare item or service for which you have paid in full out of pocket.
+We are not required to agree to your requested restriction except where the disclosure is to a health plan for payment or healthcare operations purposes and the PHI pertains solely to a healthcare item or service for which you have paid in full out of pocket (45 CFR § 164.522(a)(1)(vi)).
+In that case, we are required to agree.

 Right to Request Confidential Communications

-You have the right to request that we communicate with you about your health matters in a particular manner or at a certain location.
-For example, you may ask that we contact you only at a specific email address or phone number.
-We will accommodate reasonable requests when possible.
+You have the right to request that we communicate with you about your health matters in a particular manner or at a certain location - for example, by a specific email address.
+We accommodate reasonable requests when possible.

 Right to a Paper Copy